wdporter/i-am-that-vuepress/highlights/readme.md

 ## [31.
 Do Not Undervalue Attention](/31-do-not-undervalue-attention/)

-&ensp;My actual experience is not different [from others’ experience].
+&emsp;My actual experience is not different [from others’ experience].
 It is my evaluation and attitude that differ.
 I see the same world as you do, but not the same way.
 There is nothing mysterious about it.
 Everybody sees the world through the idea he has of himself.
 As you think yourself to be, so you think